GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/GPIO/GPIO.md

 2. Validate the mode/config pair.
 3. Enable the GPIO port clock when the API is an initialization path.
 4. Enable AFIO only when alternate function or EXTI routing requires it.
+5. Convert each selected pin mask to a `gpio_pin_index_t` before entering codec helpers.
-5. Read each touched `CRL`, `CRH`, and `ODR` image once.
+6. Read each touched `CRL`, `CRH`, and `ODR` image once.
-6. Stage each selected pin through codec functions.
+7. Stage each selected pin through codec functions.
-7. Write dirty images in the hardware-safe order.
+8. Write dirty images in the hardware-safe order.
-8. Return a user-facing `driver_status_t`.
+9. Return a user-facing `driver_status_t`.

+Driver APIs must follow a read-modify-write model for GPIO register state.
+Even single-bit operations such as public set/reset/toggle should read the relevant register image, modify the local image, and write it back once.
+This keeps the single-pin path consistent with multi-pin configuration and prevents repeated writes to the same register when one staged image can represent the whole request.

+Codec functions that operate on one pin should take `gpio_pin_index_t`, not `gpio_pin_t`.
+Public APIs may accept pin masks because they own user-facing multi-pin selection; the driver is responsible for converting those masks to pin indices before codec staging or decoding.

 For input pull-up/pull-down, write the staged `ODR` pull state before exposing the new `CNF=10` input-pull configuration in `CRL/CRH`.